KabiWaweru/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitalonly displays contents of direcory in long format but user and group IDs are used as opposed to the names

-6=firstdirectory creates a directory in /tmp
+6-firstdirectory creates a directory in /tmp

+7-movefile moves directory in /tmp